Best compact camera 2020: The 12 best take-anywhere cameras

 Compact camera jargon explained

-Wi-Fi: All of the cameras in this roundup offer built-in Wi-Fi as standard.
+Wi-Fi: All of the cameras in this round-up offer built-in Wi-Fi as standard.
 This means you can connect them to your smartphone, transfer images from camera to phone, and then use your phone’s mobile data functionality to upload your images to social media or email them soon after they’ve been taken.
 Some apps will even allow you to control the camera remotely.

 Image stabilisation: If you’re shooting at slower shutter speeds or extended telephoto lengths, then the natural shake in your hands can result in blurred images.
 This is where image stabilisation (IS) comes to the rescue.
-Each manufacturer has its own name for the technology, but in essence there are two types: sensor-shift IS, where the camera’s sensor moves to correct handshake, and lens-based IS, where the lens makes minute adjustments to compensate instead.
+Each manufacturer has its own name for the technology, but in essence there are two types: sensor-shift IS, where the camera’s sensor moves to correct hand shake, and lens-based IS, where the lens makes minute adjustments to compensate instead.
 Either way, with IS engaged you should be able to achieve pin-sharp shots at much slower shutter speeds than would otherwise be possible.

 Aperture: Aperture refers to the size of the hole that allows light to pass through to the sensor.
 This hole is created by a set of interlocked blades at the base of a lens that contract and expand as you change aperture settings.
 It’s measured in f-stops – the higher the f-stop, the smaller the hole; the lower the f-stop, the wider it is.
 Lenses with especially low apertures – typically f/1.4 to f/2.8 – are much sought-after by enthusiasts for two reasons.
-First, because they let in more light, thereby allowing you to use faster shutter speeds in low light.
-Second, because they increase the depth of field effect, blurring the background behind an in-focus subject to make them stand out more.
+First, they let in more light, allowing you to use faster shutter speeds in low light.
+Second, they increase the depth of field effect, blurring the background behind an in-focus subject to make it stand out more.